 Of these, 61 percent were women and 28 percent were African-American.

-Specifically, the team tracked levels of a blood biomarker of inflammation called C-reactive protein and looked at its relationship with the risk of dementia.
+Specifically, the team tracked levels of a blood biomarker of inflammation called

 “We found that individuals who had an increase in inflammation during midlife that was maintained from mid- to late life have greater abnormalities in the brain’s white matter structure, as measured with MRI scans,” says lead researcher Keenan Walker.